QuazChick/bedrock-wiki/docs/servers/server-software.md

 [You can download the official Mojang BDS software here](https://www.minecraft.net/en-us/download/server/bedrock).

 Alongside the Vanilla BDS offering, many community projects exist, in a variety of languages.
-These other projects get seperated into Custom Server Software (Custom) and BDS-Based.
+These other projects get separated into Custom Server Software (Custom) and BDS-Based.

 Types of Server Software:
 - Custom Server Software = Server Software that is build from completely scratch.